Home » Destinations » North America » United States » Best Places to Live in Vermont (2025 Guide for Locals, Retirees & Relocators)

 Norwich – A Top Choice for Families Seeking the Best Places to Live in Vermont

-Nestled on the banks of the Connecticut River, Norwich offers a peaceful, family-friendly environment that combines the charm of a small town with the sophistication of a close-knit academic community.
+The Connecticut River flows through Norwich which provides a peaceful environment that combines the peacefulness of a small town with the academic charm of a tight-knit community.
 As someone who has spent considerable time in Norwich, I can vouch for its high quality of life and accessibility to nearby cities like Hanover, New Hampshire, which is just across the river.
-Norwich’s quiet charm, excellent schools, and vibrant community make it one of the best places to live in Vermont for families, professionals, and retirees alike.
+The combination of peaceful atmosphere and outstanding educational institutions and active community life in Norwich creates an ideal environment for families and working professionals and retired individuals to call home.

 Why Norwich is Ideal for Families:

-Norwich’s prime location makes it perfect for families who want the best of both worlds—peaceful rural living and proximity to urban conveniences.
+The location of Norwich provides families with an excellent opportunity to experience rural tranquility while staying near city amenities.
 Families flock here for the excellent public schools, as Norwich is part of the Dartmouth College network, which also means access to some of the best higher education institutions in the region.
-It’s a town with great parks, fantastic daycare options, and family-friendly activities.
+The town features excellent parks together with outstanding daycare facilities and plenty of activities suitable for families.

 Living Costs & Lifestyle: